yirvine/Pop-Music-Trend-Analysis/README.md

 This notebook is divided into two major modeling phases:

 1. **Regression Modeling** – Uses linear and ensemble techniques to predict continuous Spotify popularity scores.
-2. **Classification Modeling** – Reframes popularity as a binary variable to classify songs as either "low" or "high" popularity.
+2. **Classification Modeling** – Reframes popularity as a binary variable to classify songs as either "low" or "high" popularity using 3 classification models: (1) Logistic Regression, (2) Decision Tree Classifier, (3) Random Forest Classifier.

 Each phase includes: data cleaning, feature engineering, model training, and evaluation.
 We conclude with a comparison of modeling performance and feature insights.

 ---